jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-18b.md

 mature socialization; with modern rates of income tax and death duties this would not be a serious matter.

-First the banking apparatus of England is no doubt quite ripe for socialization.
+1. The banking apparatus of England is no doubt quite ripe for socialization.

 The Bank of England is little more than a treasury department, in fact less independent than a well-ordered socialist community may well wish its financial organ to be.
 In commercial banking, concentration and bureaucratization seem to have done full work.
 The big concerns could be